nftyte/coal-storage/README.md

 ## License

 MIT license.
-See the license file.
 Anyone can use or modify this software for their purposes.